Kaela McNeil is, above all else, a poet.

 Kaela also holds her Master of Fine Arts in Poetry from Lesley University in Cambridge, MA, focusing her studies on prose poetry and synecdoche in Irish feminist literature.
 There she taught the seminar “The Crutch of the Line,” a workshop focusing on the murky waters between prose poetry and flash fiction.
 While working on her master’s, she also interned for VIDA: Women in Literary Arts.

 Kaela has been published in a multitude of online literary magazines such as Anthropoid and NonBinary Review as well as receiving a nomination for Independent Best American Poetry award.
-Currently, she is entirely self-published, denying the validity of the current print poetry market, first book scams, and general disdain for the old-school thought of publishing creative writing.
+Currently, she focuses on self-publishing, denying the validity of the current print poetry market, first-book scams, and general disdain for the old-school thought of publishing creative writing.

 You can find samples of her work on her instagram page @kaela.mcneil